This bespoke insider travel guide to Maui, Hawaii features everything you need to know about the best things to do, see, and explore on the island.

 What To Buy in Maui

-There are a number of unique food and non-food souvenirs to buy in Maui, Hawaii.
+There are a number of unique food and non-food souvenirs to buy in Maui, and Hawaii writ large.

 Quintessential local souvenirs include Maui Fruit Jewels (gourmet tropical fruit jellies that are a hit with locals); Maui Gold Pineapples (available at the airport after security, so you can actually take them home on a plane!); banana bread from Hana; pottery/surfboards/local art from galleries in Ha’iku; Ali’i lavender products from the farm Kula (detailed above); Hana Gold chocolate (also detailed above); and local macadamia nuts. (<— These are a classic, after all!
 Even the commercial Mauna Loa mac nuts somehow taste better when you buy them in Hawai’i.)